weiyi-m/janitor-bot/README.md

-# janitor-bot-rewrite
+# janitor-bot

- A multi-purpose Discord bot.
+A multi-purpose Discord bot developed and maintained by foop#6142.

+As of July 4th, Janitor Bot is in alpha development.